bcatoto/bsf/README.md

 4. Run `pipenv install` to install all the required package (listed in Pipfile).
 Note: If there is a conflict because the virtual environment is running another version of Python other than 3.7, run `pipenv --python 3.7`.
 If you are using pipenv and any of the packages fail to install, install the packages separately with `pipenv install package_name`.
 5. Make a copy of `.env-example`, rename it `.env`, and change the value of the assorted keys (e.g. `SPRINGER_NATURE_API_KEY`) to your own API keys.

 Now you can run `pipenv run python` activate the Python interpreter.
-The first two terms `pipenv run` ensure that your environement variables are accessible to the interpreter.
+The first two terms `pipenv run` ensure that your environment variables are accessible to the interpreter.

 If you access issues with finding the location of your virtual environment, you can use `pipenv --py` to access its path and use it directly in code editors like VSCode and Atom.